example42/example42.github.io/_drafts/2018-04-30-puppet_tutorial_part_4.md

 - Zone-stage
 - Nodes

+Upstream dependencies are placed into `Puppetfile`.
+Here you can male use of [example42's tiny-puppet](http://tiny-puppet.com/) and many standard Puppet modules.
+Next you will see modules which are used by specifc profiles.

 #### The PSICK Module (Library)

-Within the PSICK module you will find an infrastructure library based on [example42's tiny-puppet](http://tiny-puppet.com/) and many standard Puppet modules in `Puppetfile`.
+Within the PSICK module you will find an infrastructure library - mostly based on tiny-puppet.
-Next you will see modules which are used by specifc profiles.

 Please note that we use profiles only from the [Roles & Profiles pattern](https://puppet.com/docs/pe/latest/r_n_p_full_example.html).